 Czech wine is a thing, and it’s exceptional.
 One visit to South Moravia will leave you hooked.

-If you think the Czech Republic is all about beer, think again.
+If you think the Czech Republic is all about the beer, think again.
 There IS such a thing as Czech wine…and it’s quite good!

 In a country renowned for its beer, you may be surprised to know that the Czech Republic is also home to one of Europe’s oldest and most thriving wine industries and markets.

 Dating back as early as the 3rd century, parts of the Southeast Czech Republic was occupied by soldiers and scholars sent north from modern-day Vienna by the Roman Empire to scout the land.
 With them, they brought wine and tools which hint at the region’s first primitive vineyards.
 By Medieval Times, the wine trade and culture began to flourish.

 Today, like their revered counterparts in France, Italy, and Germany, Czech wine-makers are attracting an increasing amount of international attention and visitors to their vineyards.
 This comes after the industry took a massive hit during the Communist era, which lasted from 1948 to 1989.

 Despite many trials and tribulations, over the last three decades, wine-makers in South Moravia have steadily made their comeback.
 As a result, many small towns and villages at the heart of the industry are being recognized for their rich history and natural beauty, and are being embraced as a breath of fresh air for tourism in the Czech Republic.